Ashley Hill railway station explained

 Events1:Station closes

 Ashley Hill railway station was a railway station serving the area of Ashley Down in the north of Bristol, England.
 It was located on what is now known as Filton Bank.
-It was served by stopping trains to Severn Beach (via Pilning), Avonmouth (via Chittening) and Swindon (via Badminton).The West of England Combined Authority plan to open a new train station, to be called Ashley Down, on the site of Ashley Hill station, in 2024.
+It was served by stopping trains to Severn Beach (via Pilning), Avonmouth (via Chittening) and Swindon (via Badminton).The West of England Combined Authority opened a new railway station, called Ashley Down, on the site of Ashley Hill station, in September 2024.

 History